PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 The returned value is the status of the save action.

-* If the document does not contain an `_id` field, a new document will be created.
+* If the document does not contain an `_id` field, a new document will be created
 * If an `_id` is specified, `save` will perform an "upsert": If a matching `_id` is found in the collection an update will occur, otherwise an insert will be performed

 ``` swift